-Season Length: Up to 6 mos.
+Season Length: 6 mos.

 Performs varied types of field and office work involved in seeing that residents, business places, and citizens comply with various municipal ordinances other than the State Sanitary Code, State Uniform Construction Code, or any of its sub-codes or the State Uniform Fire Code; does related work as required.